 The Universal Worship recognizes that all religions originate in the same Truth.
 All of the great teachers and prophets have reflected this truth to humanity in their own way.
 The same power that inspired them continues to move through and guide our own lives.
 Read more here.

-Sunday November 9th our Universal Worship reflection will be focused upon this month's Principle of Spiritual Acitvism: "Rely on Faith, and Let Go of Having to Figure It All Out."
-As we have throughout 2014, we will continue sharing / learning the primary prayer of the six major religions as part of the Universal Worship.
+Sunday December 14th our Universal Worship will be focused upon this month's Principle of Spiritual Activism: "Love Creates the Form."
+As we have throughout 2014, we will continue sharing / learning a primary prayer from six major world religions as part of the Universal Worship.
+Read more about the Principles here.

 Universal Worship at ICS is shared by Cherags Michael Douglas, Karen Lindquist, Sally Jo Gilbert de Vargas, Linda Stern, Vanessa Newell.